 Most importantly, the risk of cyber crimes grows as autonomous vessels require broad interconnectivity of ship systems.
 This opens up multiple points for hackers to attack, creating risks of collision or hijacking.

 Emergency situation handling is also in question.
 In the event of a fire onboard or environmental disaster, will autonomous ships be able to readjust, deal with the problem and navigate harsh weather conditions?
 Considering navigation, with no crew to handle entering ports and congested routes additional risks for collisions and damage could arise.

 While autonomous ships can promise higher efficiency and cost savings, shipowners are reluctant to invest as there is no regulatory regime in place for international journeys.
 This means that ship routes would be limited, covering only coastal waters.

 Right now, autonomous vessels have not breached commercial service yet, but development has started.
 Most notably, Rolls-Royce has been actively working on this task.
 A remote-controlled tug has already been tested in June 2017, and an autonomous shipping fleet is expected to come on stream by 2030.
 The question remains whether this will only be a showpiece that is technically viable, but not used commercially.
 If the International Maritime Organisation prepares a regulatory framework for such ships and insurance companies can change their policies to include “masterless” vessels, maybe autonomous ships could enter international waters.

 What can be done to ensure safe travels of autonomous ships and avoid human error?
-Find out the answer to these and many other questions about the shipping industry during the 2nd Green Maritime Forum in Hamburg, Germany on 2-3 April 2019.
+Find out the answer to these and many other questions about the shipping industry during the 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October.
 Leaders from major shipping companies, including shipowners, shipbuilders, maritime associations and government representatives will gather to discuss green shipping, alternative fuels and more.
 Register to join!